 The O’rangers’ hard work to climb back from nothing was finally starting to show, and Kinnowin’s fourth place finish in the final event, Sand Rally, earned the O’rangers twelve more points to finish the 2019 Marble League in sixth place overall, 139 points strong.
 The team’s longest season had finally come to an end, and, through its struggles, the O’rangers endured, were enriched, and grew even stronger.

 In RetRollSpective, the O’rangers have not always been the champions that most of the fans perceive them to be.
-Regardless, the team’s history of comebacks and consistency has assured its place in Marble League history as one of its most persistent competitors, and therefore, one of its best.
+Regardless, the team’s history of comebacks and consistency has assured its place in Marble League and Marbula One history as one of their most persistent competitors, and therefore, one of their best.
 Whether or not the O’rangers win another Marble League, they have already made their mark on the tournament, and will always be remembered for their accomplishments.
-Best of luck to the O’rangers in the 2020 Marble League Qualifiers, keep on r-OOOOOOOOOOOOOOOOOOOOO-lling!
+Best of luck to the O’rangers in the 2020 Marble League Qualifiers, keep on rolling!